EvoluxBR/react-smart-tabs/README.md

 [![NPM Version][npm-image]][npm-url] [![Downloads Stats][npm-downloads]][npm-url]

-This Tab system was inspired by Chrome's tab functionality.
+This tab system was inspired by chrome's tab functionality.
 It's very intuitive and works as you'd expect.

 You can use them as static tabs that just display what you want, or you can allow the user to create new tabs and/or close them.
 You can also choose if reordering the tabs via drag-and-drop is something you'd like.